Skip trailing silence in MIDI files

 I'm no MIDI expert, so I wonder what the technical difference between the "formal duration" and "playing duration" is.

-#5 Updated by John Lindgren about 2 years ago
+#5 Updated by John Lindgren over 2 years ago

 - Tracker changed from Bug to Feature